Mama Lu's Dumpling House

-Mama Lu's Dumpling House are two independently-operated Chinese restaurants in the Monterey Park, California known for their xiaolongbao, dumplings, and rice cakes.
+Mama Lu's Dumpling House is a chain of independently-operated Chinese restaurants, primarily located in the San Gabriel Valley of Los Angeles County, California, known for their xiaolongbao, dumplings, and rice cakes.
 As of 2018, it is very popular and so has become known for its long lines.
 Thus, food critics from publications like the San Gabriel Valley Tribune praised its food for being worth the wait.